 No child should witness violence or face the fear of death or the death of their parents but that is exactly what is happening to many of Bangui’s children.
 The UN has released data that children are being recruited to serve as soldiers and seeing violence on a daily basis.
 Also distressing is the lack of food and the displacement with over 6,000 runaway children or orphans roaming and begging in the streets of Bangui.
 They are also at risk from measles, malaria, physical and mental abuse, the HIV/AIDS virus, child labour, sexual abuse and poor working conditions.

 The SOS Children’s Village in Gbangouma district is approximately 6 kilometres from the heart of Bangui.
 The existing programmes are medical care, education, and material support.
 The work has not been easy because of the risks in being in Bangui but the SOS families and our community are safe and protected as much as possible from their harsh surroundings.

 The SOS families can accommodate the needs of over a 100 children.
 We also have SOS schools for nursery, primary and secondary levels.
 Most of the youth from the SOS Children’s Village move on to our professionally-run youth programmes where they are taught vocational skills that will enable them earn a living.

-SOS Children supports several local families by offering child care so parents can go find work.
+SOS Children's Villages supports several local families by offering child care so parents can go find work.
 Our SOS families coordinate with health agencies and our SOS Medical Centre to provide the children with immunisation and training in proper nutrition.
 The centre offers counselling for local parents, skills training, and psychological support to those affected by the HIV/AIDS virus.
 Our medical centre attends to an average of 1,000 patients every month.